 - Chili seasoning

-Lightly score the wild salmon filet (make small parallel slices on the top to allow juices to penetrate).
+Lightly score the wild salmon filet (make small parallel slices about a 1/2 inch apart on the top to allow juices to penetrate).

 Stir your sauce ingredients together and spoon evenly over the filet.
 Cut a cube of butter into slices and dot the top of your sauced salmon with a half dozen or so of those patties.
 This moderates and integrates your flavors, and adds more interest to the resulting juices.